Pathé: United Kingdom

 With the purchase of 20th Century Fox by the Walt Disney Company on 20 March 2019, Walt Disney Studios Motion Pictures took over distribution of Pathé's material, but would only release two films (those being Misbehaviour and The Human Voice), Walt Disney Studios Home Entertainment would release the two films on home video.
 The longstanding deal with Fox/Disney deal expired on 30 June 2021, and Pathé decided not to renew.
 Pathé UK managing director Cameron McCracken was pleased with Disney's treatment of the company's films, deeming them to have given the films the same treatment that Fox did.

 On 7 June 2021, a few weeks before the expiration of the Fox deal, Pathé UK announced they would revert their distribution to Warner Bros.
 Pictures, with the first films being released under the new deal being Parallel Mothers and The Duke.
 Unlike the 2009 deal, this new deal would also include home video and digital rights as well, which Fox/Disney previously handled.

 On 15 November 2023, Pathé UK announced that it would exit the UK theatrical market to focus a move into the premium television market.
 The exit was due to structural changes in the film industry following the impact of the Coronavirus pandemic, issues with the structure of independent distribution in the country (which led to their rival, Entertainment One UK closing their UK distribution arm in the middle of the year), some of their films flopping at the box office, and the retirement of Cameron McCracken.
 Some time later, StudioCanal UK took over distribution of their material on home video through their Elevation Sales joint-venture with Lionsgate UK.

+In October 2024, Pathé UK acquired most of the Celador Films catalogue from owner Paul Smith, putting several Pathé-distributed films like Slumdog Millionaire under full ownership.
+The Celador Films division itself was also sold and renamed to Pathé CFL Limited, functioning as a copyright holder for the five film catalogue.

 In May 2025, Pathé UK announced a possible return to the UK theatrical market.

+In November 2025, Ben Browning was appointed CEO of Pathé UK and president of global film at Pathé, with a mandate to expand the company’s English-language film production.